GiorgioCitterio/MemoryMAUI/README.md

 9. The game ends when all pairs have been successfully matched.
 10. Your score and time will be recorded and displayed at the end of the game.

-## Features
+## Features <a name="features"></a>
+### 1. Difficulty Levels
-1. Difficulty Levels: The game offers three difficulty levels to cater to different skill levels - Easy, Medium, and Difficult.
+- The game offers three difficulty levels to cater to different skill levels - Easy, Medium, and Difficult.
 Each level has a different grid size and card complexity.
+### 2. Result Storage
-2. Result Storage: The game keeps track of the player's scores and times for each difficulty level.
+- The game keeps track of the player's scores and times for each difficulty level.
 This allows players to track their progress and aim for better performance in subsequent sessions.
+### 3. Background Music
-3. Background Music: Enjoy playing the game with background music to enhance the gaming atmosphere.
+- Enjoy playing the game with background music to enhance the gaming atmosphere.
 The game provides four different themes to choose from, allowing you to personalize your gaming experience.
+### 4. Theme Selection
-4. Theme Selection: Customize the appearance of the game by selecting one of the available themes.
+- Customize the appearance of the game by selecting one of the available themes.
 Choose a theme that suits your preferences and adds a visually pleasing touch to the game.
-5. Score and Timer Display: During gameplay, the game displays your current score and elapsed time.
+### 5. Score and Timer Display
+- During gameplay, the game displays your current score and elapsed time.
 This allows you to track your performance and challenge yourself to improve with each playthrough.

 ## Supported Platforms
 - Windows